parkerhemming/startup/README.md

 - [x] change drag and drop to this https://dndkit.com/react/hooks/use-droppable/
 - [ ] On message page "12 people paired you together"
 - [ ] Message page: header profiles should be who you havent messeges yet of your matches.
-- [ ] Make an endpoint for coins and boosts
+- [x] Make an endpoint for coins and boosts
-- [ ] Store images in s3 and some sort of key or id in mongodb for images.
+- [x] Store images in s3 and some sort of key or id in mongodb for images.
+- [ ] Loading state

 ## 📝 Specification Deliverable